I recently stayed at the St Regis Bora Bora which cost me just over $1,900 per night.

 Is St Regis Bora Bora All Inclusive?

-No, St Regis Bora Bora is not all inclusive.
+Unfortunately, St Regis Bora Bora does not offer any all inclusive packages.

 Below I’ve covered the average prices of food and drinks at St Regis Bora Bora to give you an idea of what to expect.

 At the time of writing, these are the current average prices for drinks at St Regis Bora Bora: